iboard/yarb/README.md

 ## Users

 Though, you can create a new user at `/sign_up`.
-There is no way to make this new user an admin.
+There is no way to make the first user an admin.
 You have to do this through the console.

 ```ruby